the-fei/Website/README.md

 📖 Usage
 This project contains categorized student health tips in Markdown format.
 You can:

-Read them directly from the tips/ folder
+📘 Read them directly from the tips/ folder

-Integrate them into student wellness programs
+🧠 Integrate them into student wellness programs

-Share them on campus portals or blogs
+🌐 Share them on campus portals or blogs

-Print them as part of awareness material
+🖨️ Print them as part of awareness material

-🤝 Contributing
-Contributions are welcome!
-Here's how you can help:

-Fork the repo

-Create a new branch:

-bash
-Copy
-Edit
-git checkout -b feature/your-feature-name
-Make your changes

-Commit and push:

-bash
-Copy
-Edit
-git commit -m "Add: your message" git push origin feature/your-feature-name
-Open a Pull Request

-Please read the CONTRIBUTING.md for guidelines.

-📜 License
-This project is licensed under the MIT License.
-See the LICENSE file for more information.

-📫 Contact
-Have questions, suggestions, or feedback?

-GitHub: @the-fei

-Email: Iamafei68@gmail.com

-🌟 Support
-If you found this project useful:

-Give it a ⭐️ on GitHub

-Share it with your classmates or campus community

-Your support helps it grow!

-🙌 Acknowledgements
-Thanks to everyone contributing to student wellness and mental health awareness.
-Special appreciation for open-source communities and educators promoting well-being. 💚